But human service is close-up work. How can Keystone Opportunity Center serve at a distance?

 So, in the last few days of March, once we had completed March client pickups, we went back to the drawing board and developed a new plan.

-On April 3 we launched home deliveries to clients.
+From April through June we launched home deliveries to clients.

 The welfare of ALL our community members is important to us.
 We happily undertake these herculean changes because we want to serve our clients, and ensure that everyone in our community stays safe.